lokkcode/Demo-GIT/README.md

 # Demo-GIT
-learning Git and Github and commands like colne, status, init etc
+learning Git and Github and commands like clone, status, init etc